qasdx8564/clean-micro-ecc/README.md

 Clean bindings for MicroECC

 ## How to install
-After you have made sure you have a correct `CLEAN_HOME` variable and checked out the submodules, run:
+After you have made sure you have a correct `CLEAN_HOME` environment variable and checked out the submodules, run:

     make install